studywysc/studywysc.github.io/docs/_docs/discord/ads.md

 ### Seed users

-All Seed users are prohibited from engaging in any advertising behavior outside of `#bots-spam`.
+All Seed users are **prohibited from engaging in any advertising behavior**.
 We do not believe new members are well acquainted enough with our community to advertise in Wysc.
+If you have content that falls under advertising but is relevant to a conversation, you may share it under `#bots-spam`, though Wysc members reserve deletion rights.

 ### Sprout users